 advanced change-of-pace technique when discussing how to write a sales

 letter.
-It keeps your prospect from jumping ahead because she knows what
+It keeps your prospect from jumping ahead because they know what

 Go somewhere else.
-Tell a different story and then lead her back to your real close.
-By pulling back, you lower her defenses.
+Tell a different story and then lead them back to your real close.
+By pulling back, you lower your readers' defenses.
 And the real close becomes much easier.

 course, writing a killer sales letter to sell your product or service requires a